sshalem/Spring-Boot/09-JUint-CI-CD-Jenkins/README.md

 See the following link for [well exaplnation of Mocking](https://blog.devgenius.io/spring-boot-deep-dive-on-unit-testing-92bbdf549594)

+Notes: We are testing the service layer.
+So we don't require a database layer actual operation.
+So we will make the database layer mock. </br>

 In the service Lyer of testing we will use annotations of ([see explanation from javatpoint](https://www.javatpoint.com/mockito-annotations)) :
 1. `@InjectMocks`
 2. `@Mock` - In the Test, we annotate `@Mock` on fields that are annoteted with `@Autowired` in the service layer. </br>